FIFA World Cup: Broadcasting and promotion

 The World Cup was first televised in 1954 and as of 2006 is the most widely viewed and followed sporting event in the world.
 The cumulative viewership of all matches of the 2006 World Cup was estimated to be 26.29 billion.
 715.1 million individuals watched the final match of the tournament, almost a ninth of the entire population of the planet.
 The 2006 World Cup draw, which decided the distribution of teams into groups, was watched by 300 million viewers.
 The World Cup attracts major sponsors such as Coca-Cola, McDonald's and Adidas.
 For these companies and many more, being a sponsor strongly impacts their global brands.
 Host countries typically experience a multimillion-dollar revenue increase from the month-long event.

-The governing body of the sport, FIFA, generated $4.8 billion in revenue from the 2014 tournament, and $6.1 billion from the 2018 tournament.